sara-sabr/safer-lab/README.md

 1. Automatic Imaging devices as they are returned.
 2. If This, Then That (IFFT) rules based on logs and analytics against devices
 3. Kiosk loan system similar to [McGill](https://blogs.library.mcgill.ca/hsslibrary/laptop-kiosk-laptop-lending-thanks-aus/)
-4. Leverage what's available in the open source community to reduce efforts.

 ### Goal 2 - Provide a diverse set of devices